 By 2017, emissions had reduced by more than 90% and by 2036, when the HFC phase-down is completed, emissions from refrigerants will be about 99% less than in the early 1990s.

 Refrigerants Australia represents an industry that has worked proactively with Government to provide real environmental benefit while allowing the industry to prosper.
-It is a good model and one that the directors intend to follow in the future.
+It has been an effective model and one that the directors intend to follow in the future.